'Significant' consequences if China takes key port in Djibouti: U.S. general

 "We are taking baby steps in that regard," he added.

-(Reporting by Idrees Ali and Phil Stewart; additional reporting by Mark Hosenball; Editing by Jonathan Oatis)
+(Reporting by Idrees Ali and Phil Stewart; additional reporting by Mark Hosenball, and Ben Blanchard in BEIJING; Editing by Jonathan Oatis, Robert Birsel)